ethersphere/swarm-guide/contents/usage/mru.rst

     User  common.Address
   }

-Users can post Feeds with any topic.
-If you know the user's address and agree on a particular topic, you can then effectively "follow" that user's feed.
+Users can post to any topic.
+If you know the user's address and agree on a particular topic, you can then effectively "follow" that user's Feed.

 There  are 3 different ways of interacting with *Feeds* : HTTP API, Golang API and Swarm CLI.
 We will now see how to create, retrieve and update Feeds.

-Creating a Feed
+Creating a Feed (Manifest)
 ----------------------------

-.. important:: * Only the private key (address) that created the Feed can update it.
+Feeds are not created, only updated.
+If a particular Feed has never been updated, trying to fetch it will yield nothing.

+What we can create is a ``Feed manifest``.
+A ``Feed manifest`` contains the ``topic`` and ``user`` of a particular Feed.
+One use of this ``manifest``, is to include its ``address`` in a ``ENS`` Resolver, which allows to have a ENS domain that "follows" the Feed described in the manifest.

 HTTP API
 ~~~~~~~~

-To create a Feed using the HTTP API:
+To create a ``Feed manifest`` using the HTTP API:

-``POST /bzz-feed:/?topic=<TOPIC>&user=<USER>&manifest=1.`` With an empty body.
+``POST /bzz-Feed:/?topic=<TOPIC>&user=<USER>&manifest=1.`` With an empty body.

-This will create an empty Feed ready to be updated
+This will create a manifest referencing the provided Feed

 Go API
 ~~~~~~~~